syncfusion-content/wpf-docs/wpf/DoubleTextBox/Changing-Double-Value.md

 ## Setting the Null value

 The `DoubleTextBox` accepts `null` values.
 By default, the `DoubleTextBox` control will display zero value when the `Value` is set to `null`.
-You can change this to display some other  value using the  [NullValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextbox~NullValue.html) property.
+You can change this to display some other value or `null` value using the [NullValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextbox~NullValue.html) property.
 The [UseNullOption](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~UseNullOption.html) property must be enabled to view the specified `NullValue`.
 By default `UseNullOption` value is `false`.

 {% tabs %}
 {% highlight XAML %}